-One of the most exciting and predominant job positions in the current business world, especially software technology, is that of Partner Manager.
+One of the most exciting and predominant job positions in the current business world, especially software technology, is that of Partner Managers and Partner Success Managers.
 While B2B relationships have been around for centuries, how they are managed has changed drastically in the last few years.

 As a result, the function of Partner Manager is constantly changing, defined differently from one business to another, especially in this technologically-driven business world.